pietrodn/grpcio-mac-arm-build/README.md

 👩🏻‍💻 **GitHub Actions workflow: [.github/workflows/wheels.yml](.github/workflows/wheels.yml)**

-This repo provides daily builds of binary wheels for the Python [`grpcio`](https://github.com/grpc/grpc/tree/master/src/python/grpcio) library, for the Apple Silicon architecture.
+This repo provides daily builds of binary wheels for the Python [`grpcio`](https://github.com/grpc/grpc/tree/master/src/python/grpcio) and [`grpcio-tools`](https://pypi.org/project/grpcio-tools/) libraries, for the Apple Silicon architecture.

 A GitHub actions workflow checks every day if there is a new `grpcio` release.
 If that is the case, it builds the binaries and uploads them in a new [release](https://github.com/pietrodn/grpcio-mac-arm-build/releases).